What is Duty Free Shopping?

 - Electronics, Cameras, Binoculars, etc.

-Duty Free Tips
+Tips for Duty Free Shopping

 - Make sure you know your license plate number before you go into the store.
 You will need it to make your purchases